ktaylor63/southeast/site/content/wildlife/amphibians/black-warrior-waterdog.md

 Larval and adult Black Warrior waterdogs are assumed to be opportunistic carnivores, but prey taken in the wild has not been described.
 Adults are attracted to traps baited with fish-flavored cat food.
 Captive Black Warrior waterdogs have eaten small fish and earthworms.
 Crayfish, isopods, amphipods, freshwater clams, and insects, including mayflies, caddisflies, dragonfly naiads, dytiscid beetles, and midges, have been reported as prey items in Gulf Coast waterdogs.

-## Historic Range
+## Historical range

 There are a total of 11 historical records from sites in Blount, Tuscaloosa, Walker, and Winston Counties, Alabama.
 Black Warrior waterdog habitat is similar to that of the threatened flattened musk turtle (_Sternotherus depressus_) a species restricted to permanent streams above the Fall Line in the Black Warrior Basin.

-{{< figure class="photo-center" src="/images/pages/black-warrior-waterdog-historic-range.jpg" alt="A map depicting this salamanders historic range in northwestern Alabama." caption="Black Warrior waterdog's Historic Range.
+{{< figure class="photo-center" src="/images/pages/black-warrior-waterdog-historic-range.jpg" alt="A map depicting this salamanders historical range in northwestern Alabama." caption="Black Warrior waterdog's historical range.
 Map by Drew Rollman, USFWS." >}}

 ## Current Range